nfisher1226/agis/README.md

   then the program located at '/server-root/cgi-bin/foo' will be run and given the rest of the path and query as environment variables.
 This implementation is a subset of CGI 1.1 with http specific environment vars removed.
+- ScriptAlias(path) - Any requests under this path will be interpreted via the CGI program specified by <path>.
+The <path> is given as an absolute path, with the path to the server root stripped from it.
+Thus, if the server root is `/srv/spartan` and the CGI program resides at `/srv/spartan/cgi-bin/hello`, then <path> would be given as `/cgi-bin/hello`.

 The default configuration runs the server as user 'agis' and group 'agis'.
 You will need to create that user and group on your system or Agis will not run.